present / speaking across cultures and communities

 13:15 – Simplifying spoken language

-Exercises in avoiding jargon and idioms, slowing down for clarity, and making explanations easier to follow.
+Exercises in using plain, jargon-free language, slowing down for clarity, and making explanations easier to follow.
 Short practice rounds using real cases.14:00 – Speaking as a team

 How to create a consistent style across multiple staff members.
 Handovers, supportive signals and shared phrasing.14:45 – Break